paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace.rst

 and summarised them as HTML pages.
 The input was 3 files totalling 1.3Mb.

-Platform was a Mac Book Pro (late 2018) 2.7 GHz Intel Core i7 running Mac OS Ventura 13.5.
+Platform was a Mac Book Pro (late 2018) 2.7 GHz Intel Core i7 running macOS Ventura 13.5.

 The command used was: